Sunda Wiwitan: Value system

 However, to honor sacred places (Kabuyutan, Sasaka Pusaka Buana or Sasaka Domas) and follow certain traditions in rice farming, Sunda Wiwitan elaborated on many restrictions and taboos.
 The most numerous taboos (called Buyut by Kanekes people) are applied to those living within the most sacred place on earth—the people of Baduy Dalam that inhabit Sasaka Pusaka Buana (Sacred Place on Earth).

 Traditions and ceremonies

 In Sunda Wiwitan tradition, prayer and ritual is performed through songs and chant of pantun Sunda and kidung dances.
 These ritual practices can be observed during the rice harvest ceremony and the annual new year festival called Seren Taun.
-These customary ceremonies are still performed annually by the more traditional Sundanese communities in Kanekes, Lebak, Banten; Ciptagelar of Kasepuhan Banten Kidul, Cisolok, Sukabumi; Kampung Naga; and Cigugur, Kuningan.
+These customary ceremonies are still performed annually by the more traditional Sundanese communities in Kanekes, Lebak, Banten; Ciptagelar Kasepuhan Banten Kidul, Cisolok, Sukabumi; Kampung Naga; and Cigugur, Kuningan.

-Although modern Sundanese people may practice Islam or Christianity, certain elements of traditional customs, beliefs, and culture of Sunda Wiwitan still survive into contemporary times.
-A notable practitioner of Sunda Wiwitan in the modern era is Dedi Mulyadi, the Governor of West Java, who views Islam and Wiwitan as containing the same essence.
+Although modern Sundanese people may practice Christianity or adhere to other faiths, influences and value systems, certain elements of traditional customs, beliefs, and culture of Sunda Wiwitan still survive into contemporary times.
+In terms of influence on their social values and cultural mores.